-Your learning is assessed via: 1) Perusall reading + discussion assignments, 2) comprehension quizzes, and 3) exams.
+Your learning will be assessed via: 1) Perusall reading/discussion assignments, 2) comprehension quizzes, and 3) exams.

-Perusall Interactive Reading Assignments
+Perusall Interactive Reading/Discussion Assignments

-- 14 Perusall assignments total; each worth 5 points - Your 2 lowest Perusall assignment grades will be dropped - The highest possible point total on your top 12 Perusall assignments X 5 points = 60 points (or 12 % of your final grade) - This is the main interactive, social part of this class.
-As you read, you annotate by posting comments and questions that your classmates can read and reply to, and you reply to and/or upvote your classmates' comments and questions. - Perusall points are based on 1) quality of annotations, 2) quantity (#) of annotations, 3) how much you reply to &/or upvote your classmates' posts and how much classmates reply to &/or upvote your posts, 4) active time spent on the assignment, and 5) reading (and posting annotations) throughout the entire chapter (as opposed to just one section) - Because I drop your 2 lowest Perusall grades, these assignments cannot be made up if missed.
-Work that is submitted up to one hour late will only receive partial credit.
-No credit will be given for an assignment that is worked on more than 1 hour after the due date and time.
+- 14 Perusall assignments total; each worth 5 points - Your TWO lowest Perusall assignment grades will be dropped - The highest possible point total on your top 12 Perusall assignments = 60 points, or 12% of your final grade. - For each assignment, as you read you will post comments and questions about the reading and discuss with classmates by replying to their comments and questions. - Points are based on 1) quality of annotations, 2) quantity (#) of annotations, 3) how much you reply to and/or upvote classmates' posts, and how much classmates reply to and/or upvote with your posts, 4) active time spent on the assignment, and 5) posting annotations throughout the entire reading (as opposed to just one section) - Because I drop your TWO lowest Perusall grades, Perusall assignments cannot be made up if missed and late submissions (e.g., work that is submitted up to 1 hours past the due date/time) will only receive partial credit.
+Work submitted more than 1 hour late will not be accepted.